StevenMicheletti/GPoppin/README.md

 # GPoppin
-GPoppin a R package for editing, simulation, and analysis using Genepop format
+GPoppin, a R package for editing, simulating, and analyzing genotypes in Genepop format

 Functions

-buildpops - Specify which populations individuals belong to.
-Also good for subsetting individuals
+prog2gp - Convert Progeny exports (1 allele per columns format) into Genepop format.
-fixformat - Fix special characters and locus names that analysis tools frequency have issues with
+fixformat - Fix special characters and locus names in Genepop that analysis tools have issues with.
+popgen - Perform a suite of analyses with adegenet, generate summaries, QC loci.
+sortloci - Remove or keep loci based on external list.
+Buildpops -  Define populations and individuals that belong to them.
+Good for subsetting individuals.
+matchloci - Rearrange locus order and content based on a user-provided list.
 genosim - Simulate individual genotypes based on allele frequencies.
-Can incorporate He-Ho
+Can incorporate Ho-He.
-matchloci - Rearrange loci based on a provided list
-popgen - Perform a suite of analyses with adegenet, generate summaries
-prog2gp - Convert Progeny exports to genepop format
-sortloci - Remove or keep loci based on external list.

 ## Installation

+GPoppin is intended to be installed on desktop computers, but also functions on servers.

 ### Dependencies
-GPoppin is not yet available on CRAN.
-Therefore you must have pre-installed the following packages:
+GPoppin is not available on CRAN.
+Therefore, you must pre-install the following packages:

     > install.packages('adegenet')
     > install.packages('data.table')